Daaaaxianer/ScriptRepository/seq/README.md

 ```
 * Function 2: read id file and extract bed for MG2C from custom gff (--id2bed)

-The id file should have the same format as id.example.txt, with only one column: gene name
+The id file should have the same format as `id.example.txt`, with only one column: gene name
 ```
 # -b is an optional parameter (default: out.bed)
 python GffFormat.py --id2bed -i id.example.txt -f sl.4.0.all.gff -b sl.mg2c.bed